 Just like a bruise on your knee from falling off a bicycle, a bruised tooth is typically caused by trauma or injury.
-The black and blue of a body bruise are the result of capillaries bursting and darkening the surface of the skin.
-A similar discoloration can occur on an injured tooth.
+The black and blue of a body bruise are the results of capillaries bursting and darkening the surface of the skin.
+A similar discolouration can occur on an injured tooth.
 The impacted tooth might also ache from the blow to the ligaments that support it.

 When dental trauma occurs (such as a sports injury or biting a hard object), the soft tissue and ligaments around a tooth absorb the impact.
-When this happens, it causes the capillaries around the tooth to burst and travel through the apical foramen, or the opening at the tip of the root, giving the tooth a pink discoloration.
+When this happens, it causes the capillaries around the tooth to burst and travel through the apical foramen, or the opening at the tip of the root, giving the tooth a pink discolouration.

 What Does It Look Like?

-A pink tooth isn’t very attractive, but luckily it may be able to heal back to its normal color.
+A pink tooth isn’t very attractive, but luckily it may be able to heal back to its normal colour.
 The pinkish hue could be a sign of internal root resorption, explains a case series in the Journal of Conservative Dentistry.

 Treating a Bruised Tooth

 According to ToothIQ, the treatment for a tooth that has suffered an impact but is not cracked or luxated (moved in its socket) often boils down to careful monitoring.
 Your dentist may ask you to return for a series of followup appointments.
 They will check for problems, such as an abscess or sensitivity.
 They may also take X-rays and eventually perform a root canal, if necessary.